 Mexico City has some fantastic restaurants, but the street food is hands down the best.
 You will see it everywhere, at all hours of the day.
 I recommend tortas and flautas.
 You can (and should) also try nopales or cactus paddles.
 Check out this guide from Eater for help navigating the street food scene.
 Buen provecho.

 If and when your stomach needs a break (no shame, you’ll be back tomorrow), check out Mog Bistro.
 Just trust me.

 The Camote Man

-The Camote Man is one of the best parts about Mexico City.
-He (although there are many of them) is a man who pushes a small, wood-burning cart (hence the whistle) selling Camotes, or baked sweet potatoes drizzled with sweetened condensed milk and cinnamon—it’s absolutely delicious.
-He can be hard to find, but just follow the sound of the whistle when you hear it and you will be feasting in no time.
+The Camote Man is one of the best parts of Mexico City.
+He (although there are many of them) is a man who pushes a small, wood-burning cart (hence the whistle) selling Camotes, or baked sweet potatoes drizzled with sweetened condensed milk and cinnamon—it’s delicious.
+He can be hard to find, but just follow the sound of the whistle when you hear it, and you will be feasting in no time.

 *With so many places to see, this is a short list of my favorites.

 Hop-On Hop-Off Buses